-The self-study should respond to the following questions directly and succinctly, so the report is no longer than 30 pages plus the data in the appendixes.
-Departments with graduate programs must specifically address the graduate program(s) in each of the sections outlined in the self-study.
-The self-study should address the strategic issues identified at the Provost's Summit as well as provide background and context for the department profile.
-The self-study will also provide the data needed by the reviewers to get a clear picture of the unit's goals, priorities, and achievements.
-In addition, the self-study should provide the background needed for the reviewers and the Program Review Council to make recommendations regarding the strategic issues as well as providing any additional insights.
+The self-study should not be longer than 30 pages, excluding appendices.
+Academic support units will include an analysis of support services of both undergraduate and graduate students, as relevant to their mission.
+The self-study will address the strategic issues identified at the Provost's Summit as well as provide background and context for the academic support unit profile.
+The self-study will also provide the data and information needed by the reviewers to get a clear picture of the unit's goals, priorities and achievements and alignment with the University Strategic Plan.